Jeff Muir, Chief Financial Officer

 - Your Total Adjusted Gross Income was nor more than $18,200 for the last calendar year; AND the combined Adjusted Gross Income of all members of the household in which you reside was no more than $21,500; OR

 If you believe you qualify for an exemption and refund of utility user tax paid in the current year, contact the Finance Department at 310-253-5865.
-Click here for the exemption application.
-Click here for the refund application.
+Applications for each are available below:

 What is the Utility User Tax (UUT) rate?